vkuskova/ICDM-GNAVAR/README.md

 parameter counts, rank orderings); seed- and hardware-sensitive quantities differ slightly and are verified as ranges.
 Each `results/<folder>/metadata.json` records the original run environment.

 ---

+## Reproducibility notes

+- **Exact vs. range checks are deliberate.** Recovery counts, parameter counts, rank orderings, and SPX-edge counts are stable and checked exactly.
+MSE values, cross-fit margins, and seed-agreement fractions vary with seed and hardware and are checked as ranges or tolerances.
+The WDI checks assert that two seeds **disagree** — non-recovery is the reported finding, so a point value would be the wrong thing to verify.
+- **Seed sensitivity is a result, not noise.** The realized-volatility and WDI domains are reported precisely because their recovered structure is *not* stable across seeds;
+  the two-seed stability check in the paper is what detects this.
+- **Path B will not bit-reproduce Path A.** Regenerating artifacts on different hardware/library versions shifts the seed-sensitive quantities slightly (within the checked ranges); the exact-checked quantities should match.
+See each `metadata.json` for the original environment.
+- **Raw third-party data are not redistributed**; see `data/README.md` for public sources.

+---